AliRn76/panther/docs/docs/throttling.md

 from panther.throttling import Throttling

-# User only can request 5 times in every minutes
+# User only can request 5 times in every minute
 THROTTLING = Throttling(rate=5, duration=timedelta(minutes=1))
 ```